jishaps/Snowflake-pro/README.md

 What is the keyword that can be used instead of query_id to validate the last load executed during the current session? _LAST What are the 2 types of UDFs in snowflake?
-Scalar and Tabular How can you call a UDF in Snowflake? with SELECT statement
+Scalar and Tabular How can you call a UDF in Snowflake? with SELECT statement What is the name of the file format option that specifies whether to skip any blank lines in the data files?SKIP_BLANK_LINES